Mubson123/enterprise/README.md

 - Create a class com.cedricmube.enterprise.utils.RoleGenerator  which generate some dummy roles (make you code nicer by using an array of rolesname)
 - Create a class com.cedricmube.enterprise.utils.GroupeGenerator  which generate some dummy groupes (.....................................groupesname)
-- Create a class EmployeeGenerator which generates some dummy com.cedricmube.enterprise.model.Employee using an array of forstname, an array of lastname, an array of birthday
+- Create a class EmployeeGenerator which generates some dummy com.cedricmube.enterprise.model.Employee using an array of firstname, an array of lastname, an array of birthday
 - Create a class LoginGenerator  which generate some logins using the generated employees
 - Create a class AdressGenerator  which generate some adresses for the generated employees
 - Create a class TimesheetGenerator  which generate some timesheet for the generated employees
 - Create a class TaskGenerator  which generate some tasks for the generated employees